google/sandboxed-api/oss-internship-2020/pffft/README.md

 transformation.
 More specifically, the input length is the target for accuracy (named as `N`) and it stands for the number of data points from the series that calculate the result of transformation.
-It is also important to mention that the `cplx` variable stands for a boolean value that tells the type of transformation (0 for REAL and 1 for COMPLEX) and it is taken into account while testing.
+It is also important to mention that the `complex` variable stands for a boolean value that tells the type of transformation (0 for REAL and 1 for COMPLEX) and it is taken into account while testing.
 In the end, the performance of PFFFT library it is outlined by the output.